rqlite/rqlite.io/content/en/docs/Guides/cdc/_index.md

 ## Overview
+_Check out the [CDC announcement blog post](https://philipotoole.com/rqlite-9-0-real-time-change-data-capture-for-distributed-sqlite/) for a practical demonstration of CDC_.

 CDC captures INSERT, UPDATE, and DELETE activity and sends it to a user‑defined HTTP endpoint as JSON.
 Only the cluster Leader transmits and delivery is **at least once**.
 Duplicates are rare in normal operation and can be deduped downstream via an always-unique _CDC Event Index_.